icewheel-oss/icewheel-energy-key-beacon-function/README.md

     - `GET /.well-known/appspecific/com.tesla.3p.public-key.pem` → Serves your configured public key (PEM).
 2.  **Provides a User Interface**: It offers a simple web page to generate a partner token, register your domain, and verify the setup, with all API calls happening securely on the server side.

+### Demo

+A demo deployment for development environment is at [https://beacon-function.icewheel.dev/](https://beacon-function.icewheel.dev/) to try only and then users can do their own deployment

 This guide focuses on deploying the application to **Google Cloud Run**, which is the recommended platform.

 ### Disclaimer